Advanced Certificate Student Handbook

 2. Electives

 In addition to the required subjects, the student may also choose certain electives.
 Within the first week of a semester, the elective may be dropped without penalty.
 Should a student drop an elective after the second week of the semester, a grade of “W” (Withdrawal) is given and there is no refund of any fees applicable to that course.
-This does not apply to courses canceled by the Seminary.
-The minimum number of students for whom electives will be offered is four.
+This does not apply to courses cancelled by the Seminary.
+The minimum number of students for whom electives will be offered is drei.

 Elective courses may be audited by those who agree to abide by the same absence and financial policy as all other students.
 The examinations are not taken and no credit is given, only a grade of participation will be recorded.
 Music courses (voice and instrumental) may not be audited.